scrabbletank/farhome-rules/rulesdoc.md

 #### Eldritch Force
 *Requires proficiency in occult spells, 8th level*

-When casting _Eldritch Blast_ at 1st level or above you add 1 wound to the damage.
+When casting _Void Burst_ at 1st level or above you add 1 wound to the damage.

 #### Fiendish Trickery